ebmdatalab/notebook-template/DEVELOPERS.md

 #### Start notebook

 The first time you do this, it may take some time, as the (large) base Docker image must be downloaded.
-On Linux or OS X:
+On Linux or OS X, run `python3 run.py`.

-    python run.py

 On Windows, double-click `run.exe`.

 This will start a Jupyter Lab server in a Docker container.
 You will be able to access this in your web browser at http://localhost:8888/.